Skip to main content

 If VCAT decides the park or caravan owner has broken the law or the terms in your residency agreement and should pay you compensation, the order will say the amount.

-If VCAT decides the park or caravan owner has not broken the law or the terms in your residency agreement, you will not receive compensation from the park or caravan owner, and VCAT will usually ‘dismiss’ the application.
+If VCAT decides the park or caravan owner has not broken the law or the terms in your residency agreement, you will not receive compensation from them and VCAT will usually ‘dismiss’ the application.

 From 29 March 2021, rental providers (such as park and caravan owners) may be listed on a Consumer Affairs Victoria database called the ‘rental non-compliance register’ if they: